-- 4.1 The Code applies to all employees of Gillespie Primary School. - 4.2 Headteachers have a particular role and responsibility for assisting employees to meet the school's standards and for taking action where standards are not met.
-Managers must take steps to ensure that they and all employees for whom they are responsible comply with the requirement of the Code. - 4.3 The Code is addressed to school employees.
-However, the school also expects that anyone it engages or contracts to carry out any of its functions will abide by the spirit of the Code.
-These include: - school governors - consultants and their employees - contractors and their employees - the Council's partners and their employees - employees of other organisations who have been seconded to work for the school - agency staff - volunteers and individuals undertaking work placements or apprenticeships or similar roles - 4.4 In the event that the Code is breached, consideration will be given to terminating, or seeking compensation under the contract or other arrangement between the consultant/contractor/outside organisation and the school, and/or referring the matter to the police or other relevant regulatory body, dependent on the circumstances. - 4.5 The Code will apply to employees in education establishments where it has been adopted by the governing body.
+- 4.1.
+The Code applies to all employees of Gillespie Primary School. - 4.2.
+Headteachers have a particular role and responsibility for assisting employees to meet the school's standards and for taking action where standards are not met.
+Managers must take steps to ensure that they and all employees for whom they are responsible comply with the requirement of the Code.

+- 4.3.
+The Code is applicable to anyone who is engaged or contracted to work with children or at the school, regardless of grade/position, hours of work or type of contract.
+It also includes governors, contractors, volunteers and any other adults working with children. - School Governors - consultants and their employees - contractors and their employees - the Council's partners and their employees - employees of other organisations who have been seconded to work for the school - · agency staff - volunteers and individuals undertaking work placements or apprenticeships or similar roles - 4.4.
+In the event that the Code is breached, consideration will be given to terminating, or seeking compensation under the contract or other arrangement between the consultant/ contractor/ outside organisation and the school, and/or referring the matter to the police or other relevant regulatory body, dependent on the circumstances. - 4.5.
+The Code will apply to employees in education establishments where it has been adopted by the governing body.

-5.0 Standards, service delivery and equality
+5. Standards, service delivery and equality

-- 5.1 In addition to high levels of performance, a good image is vital for the school so that its residents and businesses can have confidence in the services provided. - 5.2 As public servants, school employees have a particular responsibility to look after public resources and property and their conduct inside and outside work must never undermine the trust and confidence the public and the school need to have in them to carry out their work properly and conscientiously. - 5.3 All employees who work in schools set examples of behaviour and conduct which can be copied by pupils/students.
-All employees must, therefore, demonstrate high standards of conduct in order to encourage our pupils/students to do the same. - 5.4 Employees are the schools "ambassadors".
+- 5.1.
+In addition to high levels of performance, a good image is vital for the school so that its residents and businesses can have confidence in the services provided. - 5.2.
+As public servants, school employees have a particular responsibility to look after public resources and property and their conduct inside and outside work must never undermine the trust and confidence the public and the school need to have in them to carry out their work properly and conscientiously. - 5.3.
+All employees who work in schools set examples of behaviour and conduct which can be copied by pupils/students.
+All employees must, therefore, demonstrate high standards of conduct in order to encourage our pupils/students to do the same. - 5.4.
+Employees are the schools "ambassadors".
 It is vital, therefore, that the public finds them polite, competent, professional, friendly, helpful and trustworthy.